Sorry, you need to enable JavaScript to visit this website.

 Regenerative agriculture is a holistic approach to farming that actively supports the three key agricultural resources – biodiversity, water and soil – and which can benefit communities as part of a just transition.

-The Nestlé model brings regenerative agriculture to life through five pillars: biodiversity, water security and quality; soil health; diverse cropping systems and livestock integration; collective and landscape action.
+The Nestlé model brings regenerative agriculture to life through five pillars: biodiversity; water stewardship; soil health; diverse cropping systems and livestock integration, and collective and landscape action.

 The main pillars of regenerative agriculture